Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Observable implications and constraints

-In the $\mathbb{Z}_\mathcal{N}$ model for the exceptionally light QCD axion, the axion potential has a period of $2\pi /\mathcal{N}$ and the negative axion pressure is suppressed by an additional factor of $\mathcal{N}^2$ \cite{Hook:2018jle}.
-When the domain wall is unimportant, the results are identical to our existing calculation but with a modified axion potential provided $\mathcal{N}$ is small enough that normal matter at saturation density is unstable to the nucleation of the $\theta = \pi$ phase.
-Thus, in the range $m_a \gtrsim 10^{-8}\, {\rm eV}$, the constraint on the $\mathbb{Z}_\mathcal{N}$ model parameter space can be inferred directly from the the constraint on $\varepsilon$ we have derived.
-The lower limit on $\mathcal{N}$ is determined from the difference in vacuum energy between the maximum at $\theta = \pi$ and minimum at $\theta = 0$ of the potential given in Ref.~\cite{DiLuzio:2021pxd}, since the dependence on the relationship between $m_a$ and $f_a$ and the change to the period of the axion potential is minimal in this region.
+In the \ZN model for the exceptionally light QCD axion, the axion potential has a period of $2\pi /\mathcal{N}$ and the negative axion pressure is suppressed by an additional factor of $\mathcal{N}^2$ \cite{Hook:2018jle}.
+In the simple case where the domain wall connects $\theta = 0$ and $\theta = \pi$ smoothly and the axion mass is sufficiently large that the domain wall pressure is unimportant, the results are identical to our existing calculation but with a modified axion potential provided $\mathcal{N}$ is small enough that normal matter at saturation density is unstable to the nucleation of the $\theta = \pi$ phase.
+Thus, in the range $m_a \gtrsim 10^{-8}\, {\rm eV}$, the constraint on the \ZN model parameter space can be inferred directly from the constraint on $\varepsilon$ we have derived.
+The lower limit on $\mathcal{N}$ is determined from the difference in vacuum energy between the maximum at $\theta = \pi$ and minimum at $\theta = 0$ of the potential given in Ref.~\cite{DiLuzio:2021pxd} since the dependence on the relationship between $m_a$ and $f_a$ and the change to the period of the axion potential is minimal in this region.
 This lower limit on $\mathcal{N}$ for the various effects and scenarios is given in Table~\ref{tab:zn constraint}.
 For $m_a \gtrsim 10^{-8}\,{\rm eV}$, the combined constraint is the same for all three scenarios, $\mathcal{N} \geq 19$.
 Combined with the upper limit from white dwarf of $\mathcal{N} \leq 31$~\cite{Balkin:2022qer}, this leaves a gap of $19\leq \mathcal{N} \leq 31$.
 On the other hand, the upper limit on $\mathcal{N}$ is also determined by the conditions for the appearance of the domain wall in Tab.~\ref{tab:crust ranges}.
-Although $\mathcal{N} = 3$ and $5$ appear to be constrained in Scenario A and $\mathcal{N} = 3$ appears to be constrained in Scenario B (see Table~\ref{tab:zn constraint}), for those choices of $\mathcal{N}$ and $K_\sigma$, the axion mass remains positive near $\theta = 0$ in the $\mathbb{Z}_\mathcal{N}$ model.
+Although $\mathcal{N} = 3$ and $5$ appear to be constrained in Scenario A and $\mathcal{N} = 3$ appears to be constrained in Scenario B (see Table~\ref{tab:zn constraint}), for those choices of $\mathcal{N}$ and $K_\sigma$, the axion mass remains positive near $\theta = 0$ in the \ZN model.
 Therefore, even though the ground state of matter is axion condensed, since matter at saturation is only metastable in these cases, it is conceivable that the axion mass squared is always positive near $\theta = 0$ anywhere in the neutron star, and these $\mathcal{N}$ cannot be conclusively excluded.
-However, it is possible that if axion condensation is favored at sufficiently large density where the axion mass squared turns negative near $\theta = 0$, these $\mathcal{N}$ values could also be excluded in Scenarios A \& B.
+However, it is possible that if axion condensation is favored at a sufficiently large density where the axion mass squared turns negative near $\theta = 0$, these $\mathcal{N}$ values could also be excluded in Scenarios A \& B.